Wegge & Casey, P.C. Attorneys at Law

 Forrest was born and raised in Jefferson County.
 He grew up in DeSoto and graduated from St. Pius X High School in Festus.
 He eventually ventured to the east coast and graduated from Bucknell University in Lewisburg, Pennsylvania with his bachelor’s degree in 1990.
 Forrest earned his juris doctorate from St. Thomas University Law School in Miami, Florida in 1994.
 While attending law school, he was a member of the honor council and interned in the Broward County Public Defender’s Office.
 Forrest started his career as a lawyer at the Lehnen Law Office in Richmond, Missouri during which he was also the Assistant Ray County Prosecuting Attorney.
 In 1999, he returned to Jefferson County as an assistant prosecuting attorney.
 Then, he left the prosecutor’s office and went to work for a local law firm in 2001.
 After learning the ropes, he eventually hung his own shingle by starting Wegge Law Office in 2005 and was appointed DeSoto municipal judge.
 In 2006, Forrest was elected as the Jefferson County Prosecuting Attorney and served for twelve years making him the longest serving prosecuting attorney in county history.
 During his 12 year term, he taught as an adjunct professor at Jefferson College, chaired various boards and advisory committees, and oversaw the longest student intern program in the history of the office.
 Once he accomplished the 12 year mark, Forrest decided to open Wegge & Casey, P.C. on the courthouse square and currently serves as the municipal judge in Crystal City.
 Forrest resides in Arnold with his wife, Heather, and daughter, Miranda.

-David is a Missouri native; he was born in Cape Girardeau and grew up in both the Festus and Arnold areas.
+David is a Missouri native; he was born in Cape Girardeau and grew up in the Festus and Arnold areas.
 He attended high school at Providence Christian Academy in Sappington.
 He earned his bachelor degree from Oklahoma Baptist University in 2005.
 Upon graduation, David worked at Farmers Insurance Group as a claims manager that oversaw over 60 employees.
-He then decided to further his education and ultimately graduated from St. Louis University Law School in 2013.
-During law school, he interned at the Jefferson County Prosecuting Attorney’s Office in the summer of 2012 and interned for attorney Joseph Rubin in St. Charles County in the fall of 2012.
+He then decided to further his education and ultimately graduated from Saint Louis University Law School in 2013.
+During law school, he interned at the Jefferson County Prosecuting Attorney’s Office in the summer of 2012, and interned with attorney Joseph Rubin in St. Charles County in the fall of 2012.
 He served as an Assistant Prosecuting Attorney in the Jefferson County Prosecuting Attorney’s Office in Hillsboro for 5 years.
-After those 5 years, David left that position to become a partner in Wegge and Casey, P.C.
-David and his wife, Autumn, reside in south St. Louis with two children, Thomas and Elise, and their dog, Oscar.
+After those 5 years, David left that position to become a partner in the law firm Wegge and Casey, P.C.
+David resides in south St. Louis and has two children, Thomas and Elise, who are his pride and joy.
 David and his family have served the Jefferson County area for many years.
 David's uncle, Ron Casey, served Jefferson County in the Missouri House of Representatives from 2004 until 2012 and his father, Rick Casey, owns numerous local businesses in the county.

 Bill attended Franklin & Marshall College in Lancaster, Pennsylvania and graduated with his bachelor’s degree in 1964.
 He worked in the field of defense mapping before attending and graduating from St. Louis University Law School in 1979.
 Bill practiced law as a solo practitioner in DeSoto and later became a partner in a law firm in Hillsboro.
 While practicing law, he was the municipal judge of DeSoto and a contract public defender.
 Bill later was elected judge in Jefferson County in 1993 and retired after 16 years.
 After retiring, he went back to practice law in Hillsboro for a number of years.
 Bill has resided in Jefferson County for more than fifty years, raising all three of his children here with his wife, Nancy.
 Presently, Bill serves as of counsel at Wegge & Casey P.C due to his wide spectrum of legal experience.